 Select the existing stroke from the Appearance panel, set the color to R=22 G=1 B=80 and increase the Weight to 4 px, and then go to Effect > Path > Offset Path.
 Set the Offset to -2 px and click OK, and then go to Effect > Distort & Transform > Transform.
 Set both Move sliders to -10 px and click OK.

 Finally, make sure that your pop art text is still selected and keep focusing on the Appearance panel.
-For the beginning, click that Type text from the top of the panel to make sure that the effect which you're about to add will distort the entire text effect.
+First, click that Type text from the top of the panel to make sure that the effect that you're about to add will distort the entire text effect.

 Go to 3D and Materials > 3D (Classic) > Rotate (Classic).
 Enter the settings shown below and then click OK to apply this final effect.

 Congratulations!
 You're Done!

 Here is how your pop art Illustrator 3D text effect should look.
 I hope you've enjoyed this tutorial and can apply these techniques in your future projects.

 Feel free to adjust the final pop art letters.
 You can find some great sources of inspiration at Envato Elements, with interesting solutions to stylize any pop art text font.

 Popular Illustrator Text Effects From Envato Elements

 Envato Elements is an excellent resource for pop art text effects and pop art fonts.
 Here's a short list of some of the most popular text effects for Illustrator that you can find.

 Vector Pop Art Neon Text Effect (AI, EPS)

 Cut the hassle of learning how to create a pop art text effect and use this vibrant text effect instead.
 The neon text effect for Illustrator is fully editable, so just double-click the text and type in yours.

 3D Pop Art Text Effect (AI, EPS)